-

 Valuation of Energy Investments

-FIN 294.13 | 2 credits | elective
+FIN 294.13 | 2 credits | elective| 2nd half of semester

 This course is primarily focused on the evaluation and financing of energy investments with a focus on upstream oil and gas projects.
 This topic provides students with an opportunity to further develop their financial modeling skills, from detailed discounted cash flow models to advanced option pricing models utilizing a variety of computational approaches.
 The first half of the course will focus on valuation of projects in a deterministic setting, while the second half will involve stochastic models of project cash flows and managerial decision making (real options).

-Advanced Valuation for Consultants
+Advanced Valuation II

-FIN 294.21 | 2 credits | elective
+FIN 294.21 | 2 credits | elective| 2nd half of semester

 The objectives of this course are to introduce students to the application of advanced valuation concepts, principally in a consulting role.
 The course is recommended for students who have continued interest in valuation, particularly as applied to financial reporting, mergers and acquisitions, and other investment purposes.
 Topics covered include valuation of specific intangible assets, differences in valuing private as opposed to public companies, and measuring the value of synergies in mergers and acquisitions.